 (Up until 2010 this volcano was one of the most active in the whole world, but its eruptive cycle has paused and it’s currently in a resting phase.)
 Arenal Volcano looms large over the hillsides surrounding it, and reaches close to 5,500 feet high.

-If you want to spend more time in the Arenal area – one of the nicest places to visit in Costa Rica – Sky Adventures also operates a Sky Walk.
+If you want to spend more time in the Arenal area, Sky Adventures also operates a Sky Walk.
 This experience involves walking across a series of suspension bridges and trails, and allows you to be introduced to the flora and fauna of the forest canopy in a more relaxed way, and from a fresh perspective.

 The walks are led by naturalist guides so it’s easy to learn all about local animal species and native plants while checking out the upper levels of the rainforest canopy, where around 90 percent of forest organisms are located.